-Not only will your laps help ReachOut support better mental health and wellbeing for all young people in Australia to be happy and well, but there are some great benefits for you, too.
+Not only will your laps help ReachOut support better mental health and wellbeing for all young people, but there are some great benefits for you, too.

 Swimming laps is a great way to get your body moving and your heart pumping.
 It’s low-impact, uses your whole body, and is a helluva lot more relaxing than sweating away in a spin class for an hour.

 Still not convinced that it’s worth getting into your swimmers?
 Well, here’s the kicker.
 Swimming is also amaaaazing for your mind.
 Whether you’re managing a mental health problem or just looking for a little relaxation, hitting the water can really help.
 Find out all the ways that swimming benefits your mental health below.

 1. It boosts your mood

 Moving your body through water is no small feat.
 In fact, you’ve got to get all of the major muscle groups involved to really get things going.
 As a result, swimming is a pretty serious workout.
 This kickstarts the flow of feel-good chemicals through the body – and there’s nothing like a healthy dose of endorphins and a splash of serotonin to put a spring in your step.